 Excellent bus connections run from Montevideo's Tres Cruces Bus Terminal to almost all parts of the country, making internal travel straightforward.

-Flights from Montevideo connect towards the south Brazil and Santiago, Chile, for broader regional travel.
+Flights from Montevideo connect to southern Brazil and Santiago, Chile, for broader regional travel.